MortMort89/clip2dot/README.md

 1. Copy the `clip2dot` folder into your project’s `res://addons/` directory.
    You should end up with:

-disclaimer: all code wad done with ChatGPT, based on my needs.
+disclaimer: all code was done using ChatGPT, based on my needs.